Skip advert

 Advertisement - Article continues below

-A dizzyingly comprehensive range of engines is available, from mild-hybrid petrol and diesel engines to a plug-in hybrid that promises the same electric range as some small EVs.
-A fully electric Range Rover is coming in 2024 or, if that’s not your thing, there’s a meaty V8 petrol engine too.
+A dizzyingly comprehensive range of engines is available, from mild-hybrid diesel engines to a plug-in hybrid that promises the same electric range as some small EVs.
+A fully electric Range Rover is coming in 2024 or – if that’s not your thing – there’s a meaty V8 petrol engine in the Range Rover SV too.

-The Range Rover now starts from around £100,000, so it needs to feel as impressively luxurious and technologically advanced.
+The Range Rover now starts from around £104,000, so it needs to feel impressively luxurious and technologically advanced.
 The good news is it does, and feels worthy of that sky-high price tag.
 It’s noticeably less expensive than the Bentley Bentayga, and isn’t any less opulent.

 MPG, running costs & CO2

-Plug-in hybrid and forthcoming electric models offset gas-guzzling petrol engines
+Plug-in hybrid and forthcoming electric models mostly replace gas-guzzling petrol engines

-The headline figure is that the plug-in hybrid Range Rover will manage up to 70 miles of range on electric power alone.
-That’s pretty astonishing compared to almost any other plug-in hybrid on sale right now, and enables an official economy figure of up to 353mpg.
-It’ll be the obvious choice for business drivers, with CO2 emissions of 18-21g/km putting it in a surprisingly low Benefit-in-Kind tax band.
+The headline figure is that the plug-in hybrid Range Rover will manage up to 73 miles of range on electric power alone.
+That’s pretty astonishing compared to almost any other plug-in hybrid luxury SUV on sale right now, and enables an official economy figure of up to 375.7mpg.
+It’ll be the obvious choice for business drivers, with CO2 emissions from 17g/km putting it in a surprisingly low Benefit-in-Kind tax band.
+Even if you go for the long wheelbase version in Autobiography trim this only climbs to 19g/km.

 Advertisement - Article continues below